About

 Advertisers own their claims.

-Advertisers are responsible for claims, offers, prices, discounts, endorsements, testimonials, comparisons, disclosures, product legality, landing pages, targeting instructions, privacy compliance, intellectual-property rights, publicity rights, and regulated-product rules.
+Advertiser responsibility.
+Advertisers are responsible for claims, offers, prices, discounts, availability, refund representations, endorsements, testimonials, comparisons, disclosures, product and service legality, landing pages, checkout flows, targeting instructions, privacy and tracking compliance, intellectual-property rights, publicity rights, and regulated-product rules.

 Some ads require approval or are refused.